DexterHuang/CyberCodeOnline/UpdateNote.md

  3. selling item amount slider now max at amount you have
  4. fix dungeon size
  5. fix issue with tier drop
+ 6. inventory quick equip and unequip by left click

 ### **18/08/2020 - v0.05**